 Ofsted determines the programme of inspections to be carried out in each academic year, based on the selection of schools which will allow the prescribed intervals to be met, and which will provide inspection evidence to inform HMCI’s annual report.
 Inspection providers are invited to bid, under competitive tender, for contracts to carry out these inspections.
 The bids are assessed against predetermined evaluation criteria, including value for money, quality and past performance.
 Only inspection providers who meet Ofsted’s Quality Assurance Standard (an audit-based system for assuring that the work of providers and inspectors meets requirements) are invited to bid, and compliance with the Standard is a condition of the contract.

 After the award of contracts, and about one term in advance of the inspections for which they are responsible, inspection providers plan the inspections, building and scheduling teams, and identifying resources to support the inspections.
-Teams are adjusted in consultation with the registered inspector when the school information is available from Forms S1 – S4, to match the needs of the school and its inspection.
+Teams are adjusted in consultation with the registered inspector when the school information is available from Forms S1 to S4, to match the needs of the school and its inspection.
 Inspection providers operate their own quality control procedures to support their registered inspectors and satisfy contractual requirements.

 Inspection providers also investigate and respond to complaints about inspections and the inspectors that they engage.